5 Types of Crabs in Australia

 by avlxyz is licensed under CC BY-SA 2.0

-Blue swimmer crabs, also known as Portunus pelagicus, are a popular seafood delicacy found along the coast of Australia.
+Blue swimmer crabs, also known as Portunus pelagicus, are a popular seafood delicacy found along the Australian coast.

-These crabs in Australia are usually found in shallow waters and can grow up to 25cm wide.
-They are named after their blue-green shell.
+These crabs are usually found in shallow waters in Australia and can grow up to 25cm wide.
+They are named after their blue-green shells.

 One unique characteristic of blue swimmer crabs is their ability to regenerate lost limbs.
-If a claw is lost, the crab can grow a new one within a few molts.
+If a claw is lost, the crab can grow a new one within a few months.

 Blue swimmer crabs are also known for their rapid swimming ability, which allows them to escape predators and catch prey.